motion/orbit/projects/blog/src/pages/update-one/index.md

 But we can't predict what apps and views on them will be most useful due to the incredible stochasticity of information and its uses.
 But I do think we can build a set of APIs that enable building those experiences.

-#### App Store

 So with all these pieces in place, we're aiming at releasing an App Store early next year.
-We'll expose Language and Context, and combine it with our UI Kit and an instant decentralized p2p distribution mechanism.
-Which means you can deploy apps to your team with no build tools and no infrastructure setup.
-There's much more to come here.
+We'll expose Language and Context, and combine it with our UI Kit and an one-click decentralized distribution.
+Which means you can build and deploy apps to your team with no tooling, no infrastructure, and an amazing UI out of the box.

 ### Going forward